 If we talk about long-range ground-based missiles, then in fact there are no other suitable options in the West except ATACMS.
 That is why Ukraine is directing its efforts to obtain precisely these weapons from the United States.
 Kirichevsky explains that until 2019, the Intermediate-Range Nuclear Forces Treaty, concluded between the Soviet Union and the United States, was formally in force.
 Other players on the European continent were also guided by it.
 Under this agreement, countries pledged to cease production and eliminate their ground-based missiles with a range of 500 to 5,500 kilometers.

 “The agreement worked until the Russians built the Iskander-K with 1,500 kilometers and small corvettes for the Calibers.
 Currently, the majority of launch vehicles in the Russian fleet are small corvettes.
-These corvettes are also a way to circumvent this INF Treaty, since such small corvettes can also move along Russia’s inland waterways, for example, along the Volga,” Kirichevsky noted.
+These corvettes are also a way to bypass this INF Treaty, since such small corvettes can also move along Russia’s inland waterways, for example, along the Volga,” Kirichevsky noted.

 It is the effect of this Treaty and the underestimation of threats that explains why the West has not worked on the production of land-based missiles and, in general, does not have many long-range weapons that it could offer.
 Therefore, Ukraine’s task for the foreseeable future is to seek those weapons that the allies can still potentially transfer, but in the meantime continue intensive work on its own projects for the longer term.